CMoncur/inferrer/README.md

 It's important to note that all training/testing inputs _must_ be lists of the same length, and every training input _must_ have a classification thereunto pertaining.

-Once the SVM is trained, classifying test inputs is accomplished thusly:
+Once the SVM is trained, classifying test inputs is accomplished thusly, using the `classify` method:
 ```javascript
 XOR.classify([ 0, 1 ])
 // => 1